 Automotive Ceramics Market Size to Reach $3.1 Billion by 2027 | CAGR: 6.5%: AMR

-Automotive Ceramics Market Expected to Be Worth $6.5 Billion by 2027 – Report by Allied Market Research
+Global Automotive Ceramics Market Expected to Reach $3.1 Billion by 2020-Allied Market Research

 Change in regulations associated with vehicle emission, increase in focus on fuel efficiency, and growth in electric vehicle market fuel the growth of the global automotive ceramics market.
 In addition, high investment for fabrication and integration of ceramics hampers the market growth.
 On contrary, development of new ceramic technologies usher a plethora of opportunities in the coming years.